Frequently Asked Questions

 The property may be subject to other liens or encumbrances that are not cleared by the sale of the property.
 This may include other tax liens and judgments not included in the sale.
 The purchaser is also responsible for taxes accrued after the date of judgment.

 Q. How can I find out within which precinct a property is located?

 There are a few ways to locate a property within a Constable Precinct:

 publication and other foreclosure publication services Daily Court Review: If you know the Law Firm that is administering the sale, you can visit its website:

 Q. What if a property has a “0” address?

-Property addresses are taken from the Harris County Appraisal District records and in some cases, no address has been assigned to a vacant property.
-However, the property location can be determined by researching the account details available from the Harris County Appraisal District at:
+Property addresses are taken from the Harris Central Appraisal District records and in some cases, no address has been assigned to a vacant property.
+However, the property location can be determined by researching the account details available from the Harris Central Appraisal District at: